Website Manager

 Rule Clarifications

-You may request time and calmly ask about the umpire’s interpretation of a rule (both managers present).
+You may request time and calmly ask about the umpire’s interpretation of a rule, with both managers present.
 Judgment calls are never reviewable.

 Between Innings

-The best time to address non-urgent questions with the umpire.
+The best time to address non-urgent questions with the umpire is between innings.

 Protest Process